univec-ai/postvec/web/docs/faq.md

 # FAQ

-## Are RDS, Aurora, Cloud SQL, and Azure Database supported?
+## Are RDS, Aurora, Cloud SQL and Azure Database supported?

-No, if the service will not load `shared_preload_libraries = 'postvec'`.
+No, when the service will not load `shared_preload_libraries = 'postvec'`.
-This is an architectural requirement rather than a packaging limitation.
 A self-managed host or the [Docker image](/docs/install/docker) is required.

 ## What are embedding debt and vector lock-in?